GabrielAllba/CheetSheet-Project/README.md

 # **CheetSheet**
-CheetSheet is a project based on CodeCademy Full-stack Engineering career path where the project goal is to build a website which contains about summary of web-development fundamentals using HTML and CSS including: <br><br>
+CheetSheet is a project based on CodeCademy Full-stack Engineering career path where the project goal is to build a website which contains about summary of web-development fundamentals using HTML and CSS.
-- How The Web Works
-- What is Front-end
-- Common HTML Tags

 ## Table of Contents
 - [General Informations](#general-informations)